School of Global Studies and Partnerships

 The minor in international studies provides undergraduate students with the opportunity to include an international dimension to any academic major.
 This interdisciplinary minor offers flexible course selection outside of the major and encourages students to understand social, political, economic and cultural contrasts throughout the world.
 The minor is designed to give students a background in global studies to supplement their chosen career path.
 Students should contact their undergraduate advisor to declare the minor.
 The minor must be declared prior to the semester of graduation.

-Students structure the minor from three clusters of courses and learning experiences encompassing International Decision Making (6 credit hours), International Environment (9 credit hours) and International Experience (3 credit hours).
+Students structure the minor from courses containing the international dimension designation (12 hours) as well as one core course in Global Studies (GS 2013, 3 hours) and one international experience (3 hours), such as study abroad.
 No more than 6 hours of coursework may be taken in any single discipline (course prefix).
 In addition, each student must complete 6 credit hours of a foreign language or provide proof of foreign language competency.
 A minimum grade-point average of 2.0 is required in coursework to complete the minor.